iancleary/dev-notes/docs/local-computer.md

 #### Snap install example

 Snap target showing how to install `snapd` with `apt`.

 ![images/local-computer/snap-apt-dependency.png](images/local-computer/snap-apt-dependency.png)

 Targets requiring the snap target be run **first**!

 ![images/local-computer/snap-target-dependencies.png](images/local-computer/snap-target-dependencies.png)

 All my targets with snap

 ![images/local-computer/snap-targets.png](images/local-computer/snap-targets.png)

 ## Current vs. Future Needs

 In the above examples and my use cases, the efficiency gain is not having to track down the installation scripts repeatedly from across the internet.
 I find the make dependency syntax and the self documenting help bash script to be sufficient for my current needs.

-For cases where order and efficient matter, I would use Ansible.
+For cases where order and efficiency matter, I would use Ansible.

 > Please see the next page for how I setup my build and web servers using Ansible.